-At the time of this assessment, there were 177 veterans experiencing homelessness.
-Seventytwo veterans were staying at the ES, there were 68 in TH, and 37 veterans remained unsheltered.
-The annual Housing Inventory Count (HIC) documented a total of 55 ES beds, 96 TH beds, and 820 Permanent Housing beds, all of which are dedicated to veterans.
+At the time of this report, there were 177 homeless veterans.
+Seventy-two (72) veterans were staying at the ES, there were 68 in TH, and 37 veterans remained unsheltered.
+The annual Housing Inventory Count (HIC) documented a total of 55 ES beds, 96 TH beds, and 820 Permanent Housing beds, all dedicated to assisting veterans.